Import

 At this time, absolute paths are not supported.

-Importing paths without a leading specified (e.g. import "foo/bar.zng";
+Importing paths without a leading specifier (e.g. import "foo/bar.zng";)

-Above, "the current zng file" refers to the .zng
+Above, "the current .zng file" refers to the .zng file being parsed,

 Behavior